Designs from Local Random Quantum Circuits with SU(d) Symmetry: Preliminaries and summary of results

-where $\alpha^\lambda,\alpha^\mu$ denote basis vector indices for irrep sectors $S^\lambda,S^\mu$ respectively.
-Because of this necessity to count the number of irrep sectors, denoted by $p(n,d)$, multiplicities, and a certain symmetric factor to obtain a trivial phase from Eq.\eqref{eq:Exapnsion1}, analytically determining $\dim \operatorname{Comm}_k(\text{Haar})$ in \eqref{eq:FramePotentialInequality} becomes infeasible with the presence of SU$(d)$ symmetry.
+Because of the necessity of counting the number of irreps denoted by $p(n,d)$, the multiplicities, and a certain symmetric factor to obtain a trivial phase from Eq.~\eqref{eq:Exapnsion1}, analytically evaluating $\dim \operatorname{Comm}_k(\mathcal{U}_\times)$ becomes infeasible with the presence of $\text{SU}(d)$ symmetry.
+When $d = 2$ (qubits), $p(n,2) = \lfloor n/2 \rfloor + 1$ and we have (for more details, see Appendix \ref{sec:FramePotential})